 This is similar to the way we’ve learned to judge food as good or bad—with similar results!
-Certainly many of us have experienced the effects of labeling ourselves as “bad” because we have eaten “bad” food; this can occur with our thoughts as well.
+Certainly many of us have experienced the effects of labeling ourselves as “bad” because we have eaten “bad” food.
+This occurs with our thoughts too.

 “All-thoughts-fit” may be about as unconventional as an all-foods-fit philosophy—and just as challenging!
 By recognizing that labeling thoughts as good or bad is simply a habit that has been learned and reinforced, we can take advantage of our ability to learn a new, more helpful habit.

 In order to release ourselves from the power our thoughts can have over us, we can practice observing our thinking, without needing to judge thoughts as good/bad/right/wrong, or even positive/negative.

-- Might as well eat it all now that I’ve blown it
+- Might as well eat it all now that I’ve blown it.

 - I’ll never be any good at this.

 - This might work for other people but not me.